 There are various ways in which you can introduce moisture into a tattoo:

 After cleaning your tattoo as recommended by your tattoo artist, some water naturally gets caught in the scabs.
 This happens because the scabs tend to absorb water during cleaning.

 A common mistake that most people make is to apply lotion to the tattooed area immediately after cleansing.
 The outcome is that the water in the scabs will remain trapped under the lotion you’ve slathered on, causing blisters or bubbling.

 Failing To Dry The Tattoo

 Cleansing your tattoo will include using water more often than not.
 If you don’t allow your tattoo to dry well after cleansing, it is bound to form blisters.
 Dry your tattoo using a clean cloth or towel.

 You may also tap it dry using disposable paper towels and then let it air-dry for a bit.

 Infection or Allergic Reaction

-The most common sign that your tattoo could be infected is by the formation of blisters around it.
-These blisters could be red, angry and painful.
+The most common sign that your tattoo could be infected is by the formation of blisters around it, or cysts underneath it.
+These lumps could be red, angry and painful.
 If your blisters exhibit all these symptoms as well as oozing, then that points to an infection.

 The reasons that could cause your tattoo to be infected could include an allergic reaction.
 Some people are allergic to the dyes contained in tattoo ink, which could cause your tattoo to blister.
 If the blistering is accompanied by a bad rash, redness, swelling and an itch, it’s probably due to an infection.